mj-fintech/kiwinet/README.md

-# axonXaxon
+# kiwinet
-Forecasting financial market assets price with multiple regressors and classifiers: Machine Learning, Natural Language Processing, Statistics, Network Science, Information Theory and more.
-Edit
-Add topics
+The world-first social networks for financial market investors with market analytics.